A1mDev/builtinvotes/README.md

-Fix server crash
+Last updates:
 ==============
-1) Fix: server crash when unloading plugin or destroy vote handle during voting
+1) Fix crash: server crash when unloading plugin or destroy vote handle during voting
-2) Fix: if you unload the plugin during a vote and reload the map, then when the next vote is called, the server will crash.
+2) Fix crash: if you unload the plugin during a vote and reload the map, then when the next vote is called, the server will crash.
 It seems SH_REMOVE_HOOK is not happening, and the function 'CL4DBaseBuiltinVote::OnClientCommand' returns the address of the old object, which has already been destroyed!
+3) Add Natives: Game_IsVoteInProgress() and BuiltinVote_IsVoteInProgress().
+4) Fix native IsBuiltinVoteInProgress(), also checks if the game voting is in progress at the moment.
+This blocks double voting without plugin updates (Block if the game vote is already in progress).

 BuiltinVotes by Powerlord
 ==============